Enrique Caballero Peraza: Political activities

-He was a member of the Mexican Congress (The Chamber of Deputies of México) in the parliamentary group of National Action Party in the federal congress, in the LV Legislature from 1991 to 1994, and in the Congress of Guerrero from 1996 to 1999.
-He also ran for mayor of the city of Acapulco in 1996.
+As a member of the National Action Party (PAN), he served as a federal deputy in the LV Legislature of the Chamber of Deputies from 1991 to 1994 and as a local deputy in the Congress of Guerrero from 1996 to 1999.
+He also ran for municipal president of Acapulco in 1996.

+In July 2004, he registered as his party's pre-candidate for the governorship of Guerrero ahead of the 2005 elections.

 Internally in National Action Party he was President of the Party in the State of Guerrero by a period of 6 years.
-(1990–1997), Member of the Council in the State and also National and member of the National Executive Committee that was chaired by Lic.
-Carlos Castillo Peraza (1993–1996).
+(1990–1997), Member of the Council in the State and also National and member of the National Executive Committee that was chaired by Carlos Castillo Peraza (1993–1996).

-Academic Degrees
+Education

 He made his professional studies in the Mexican Medicine Faculty of Universidad La Salle and in the Faculty of Psychology of National Autonomous University of Mexico.
 Their studies of postgraduate were made in the Mexican Association of Dynamic Psychotherapy.
 Later he did their studies in Theory and Political Analysis as well as Political Philosophy, were made respectively in the Institute of Legislative Investigations of the UNAM, and in the Foundation Antonio Gramsci, in coordination with the UNAM and Autonomous University of Guerrero.